 According to the Lymphoma Research Foundation, T-cell lymphomas account for about 7% of all non-Hodgkin's lymphoma (NHL) in the United States, according to their Surveillance, Epidemiology, and End Results program.
-In addition, Angioimmunoblastic T-Cell Lymphoma (AITL) is a rare, aggressive type, accounting for about 7-8% of all patients having T-cell lymphomas in the United States.
-Most patients have been found to be middle-aged to elderly, and are diagnosed with advanced-stage disease.
-Several organizations are currently playing a significant role in spreading awareness regarding T-cell Lymphoma across the region.
-For example, the Leukemia and Lymphoma Society (LLS) is the world’s largest voluntary health organization dedicated to funding blood cancer research, education and patient services. .
+In addition, angioimmunoblastic T-cell lymphoma (AITL) is a rare, aggressive type, accounting for about 7-8% of all patients having T-cell lymphomas in the United States.
+Most patients have been found to be middle-aged to elderly, and they are diagnosed with advanced-stage disease.
+Several organizations are currently playing a significant role in spreading awareness regarding T-cell lymphoma across the region.
+For example, the Leukemia and Lymphoma Society (LLS) is the world’s largest voluntary health organization dedicated to funding blood cancer research, education, and patient services.
 Furthermore, due to these rising incidences in the United States, the T-cell lymphoma market is expected to grow during the forecast period.

 To understand geography trends, Download Sample Report.

 The market is highly competitive and consists of a few major players.
-Companies, like Biocryst Pharmaceuticals Inc., Bristol-Myers Squibb Company, Genmab A/S, Johnson & Johnson (Janssen Pharmaceuticals, Inc.), Merck & Co.
-Inc., Novartis, F. Hoffmann-La Roche Ltd, Autolus Therapeutics plc, and Spectrum Pharmaceuticals, among others, hold the substantial market share in the market.
+Companies, like Biocryst Pharmaceuticals Inc., Bristol-Myers Squibb Company, Genmab AS, Johnson & Johnson (Janssen Pharmaceuticals Inc.), Merck & Co.
+Inc., Novartis, F. Hoffmann-La Roche Ltd, Autolus Therapeutics PLC, and Spectrum Pharmaceuticals, hold the substantial share in the market.

 1.1 Study Deliverables